mkitt/watchn/README.md

 ## Todo

-### Reporters Branch

-- Cleanup Documentation and README (links!)
-  - Simpler startup at the top
-  - Review all links
+- Document reporters files and get into docco
 - Merge to master
+- GH Pages update
 - `npm publish`
 - Utility method for finding files based on filetype for watchn
 - Figure out how to broadcast a message when watchn crashes
 - Test for [growl][growl] executable?
 - Growl Colors?
 - Growl Icon
-- GH Pages update
+- GH Pages site
 - Peer review